yigiteizm/EasyShop/README.md

 ---
 ## Technologies Used

-- Java: Mention the version you are using.
+- Java: Amazon Corretto version 17.0.12.
-- Any additional libraries or frameworks used in the project.
+- Spring Boot: For building the RESTful API and handling application configuration.
+- MySQL: As the database for data persistence.
+- Maven: For project management and dependency management.

 ## Demo